LHarveyDev/tree-of-knowledge/README.md

 1. [Hover.css:](https://ianlunn.github.io/Hover/)
     - Hover.css was used on the Social Media icons in the footer to add the float transition while being hovered over.
 1. [Google Fonts:](https://fonts.google.com/)
-    - Google fonts were used to import the '' font into the style.css file which is used on all pages throughout the project.
+    - Google fonts were used to import the 'Amatic' font into the style.css file which is used throughout the project.
 1. [Font Awesome:](https://fontawesome.com/)
-    - Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
+    - Font Awesome was used throughout the website to add icons for aesthetic and UX purposes.
 1. [jQuery:](https://jquery.com/)
     - jQuery came with Bootstrap to make the navbar responsive but was also used for the smooth scroll function in JavaScript.
 1. [Git](https://git-scm.com/)